Free consultation

 In the state of Illinois, wrongful death claims could arise if a person loses their life as a result of the “wrongful act, neglect or default” of another individual or entity.
 Wrongful death claims can be brought in a situation where the deceased individual would have been able to file a personal injury claim against the at-fault party had they lived.

 In Illinois, the personal representative, often referred to as the executor, of the deceased individual’s estate, is responsible for filing a wrongful death claim.
 If the individual died without appointing a personal representative to their estate, the court will appoint a personal representative.
+Additionally, understanding the four essential elements of a wrongful death case is essential for building a strong legal claim.

 The personal representative is responsible for not only pursuing the wrongful death claim but also carrying out other tasks related to the estate.
 This can include assisting with the probate process.